 Hannya masks are very popular in Japan, having been a prominent symbol in Japanese culture for centuries.
-Over the years, it has spread in popularity and outside of Japan, and is now known around the world.
+Over the years, the design has spread in popularity outside of Japan, and it's now known around the world.

 - The word hannya itself is the Sino-Japanese word for praina, which represents wisdom and knowledge